This blog will be moving from Blogger to Wordpress. You can get a direct ride there by going to www.gomeansgo.org

 Four months on a bicycle between Cairo, Egypt and Cape Town South Africa is not your typical African safari.

 En route with the Tour d’ Afrique, the world’s longest bicycle race and expedition, the Zenga Bros.
-(CAN) and Brian Vernor (LinkUSA) make light of this physically daunting trip by sharing a universal love of the bicycle with Africa’s roadside mechanics, sporting racers, and innumerable curious strangers.
+(CAN) and Brian Vernor (USA) make light of this physically daunting trip by sharing a universal love of the bicycle with Africa’s roadside mechanics, sporting racers, and innumerable curious strangers.

 Traveling more than 70 miles per day, 50 racers and expedition riders experienced the boundless Nubian desert of Sudan, the great majesty of Victoria Falls, and finally the cold rush of the Atlantic Ocean.